Manufacturers & Machine Shops

 Don’t assume CMMC 2.0 requirements apply just because you received one of the many compliance form letters sent out by your prime customers.
 The DoD created exceptions, and one is for “COTS” products.
-If you qualify for COTS we’ll help you pursue a COTS exemption and avoid an unnecessary CMMC 2.0 Level 2 or 3 compliance program.
+If you qualify for COTS we’ll help you pursue a COTS exemption and avoid an unnecessary CMMC 2.0 Level 2 compliance program.

-However, if you are not COTS, we provide consulting services to navigate you through the compliance process.
-Use our requirements flowchart below to determine if NIST 800-171 and CMMC 2.0 apply to you.
+However, if you are not COTS, we provide affordable consulting services to help you achieve CMMC compliance.
+And please check out our requirements flowchart below to determine how NIST 800-171 and CMMC 2.0 apply to you.

 COTS, CUI, or FCI Determination Flowchart

-Because there are fewer controls over CUI as compared to classified information, CUI is the path of least resistance for our geopolitical adversaries.
-Loss of aggregated CUI is one of the most significant risks to national security.
+Because fewer controls exist with CUI as compared to classified information, CUI is the path of least resistance for our foreign enemies.
+The loss of CUI is one of the most significant risks to national security.
 Theft of CUI puts our men and women in military service in greater peril.

 December 31, 2017

-The U.S. DoD requires Defense Industrial Base companies to provide “reasonable security” for Covered Defense Information, including CUI via DFARS 252.204-7012.
-Many small-medium size companies are slow to implement due to a lack of resources and technical expertise.
+The U.S. DoD requires Defense Industrial Base companies to provide “reasonable security” for Covered Defense Information under DFARS 252.204-7012.
+And many small-medium size companies were slow to implement it due to a lack of resources and technical expertise.

 November 30, 2020

-Prime contractors seek confirmation from their subs about their compliance progress and status of their SPRS submission due to compliance flow down requirements.
+Prime manufacturing contractors seek to understand their sub contractor’s compliance progress.
+And the status of their SPRS submission because of compliance flow down requirements.